nishizhen/grownetics/Handbook/FeatureFlags/home-screen.md

 This allows users to get to the pages they need more quickly, for example on mobile if they just need the Hardware page to quickly toggle an output, it doesn't make sense to have them load the whole dashboard first.

-Currently we are enabling this for [Dalwhinnie](../Clients/dr.md) only.